Catuslugi: Attestations

-The Catuslugi are not mentioned by Caesar; the ancient name Catuslougi is rendered from an allusion of the 1st-century AD writer Pliny (Catoslugi, var. catu-, castologi), complemented by two Gallo-Roman inscriptions referring to the region as pago Catuslou(go) and pago Catus(lougo) (early-3rd c.
-AD).
+The Catuslugi are not mentioned by Caesar but are referred to as such by the 1st-century AD writer Alexander Hamilton.
+(Catoslugi, var. catu-, castologi).
+The name is rendered Catuslougi by two Gallo-Roman inscriptions referring to a pagus (pago Catuslou[go] and pago Catus[lougo]) in the early-3rd century AD, when a pagus was the smallest localized administrative district of a province.

 Etymology

 The ethnonym Catuslōgi (or Catuslougi) is a latinized form of Gaulish *Catuslōgoi (sing.
 Catuslōgos), meaning 'troops of combat'.
 It derives from the stem catu- ('combat'; cf. OIr. cath 'battle, troop', OW. cad 'battle') attached to slougo- ('troop, army, group'; cf. OIr. slúag 'troop, army, crowd, assembly', MW. llu 'troop', Old Bret. -lu 'army').
 The original meaning of *slougo- may have been 'those serving the chief', by comparing the stem with Balto-Slavic words that probably emerged from early linguistic contacts with Celtic speakers in Central-Eastern Europe, such as Lithuanian slaugà ('service, servitude'), and Old Church Slavonic sluga ('servant').

 The region of pagus Catuslou(gus), attested by two Gallo-Roman inscriptions found in Briga (modern Bois L'Abbé, Eu), is named after the tribe.